 Although infection can occur throughout the year, be particularly cautious during the summer and fall months when pertussis cases tend to peak.“Our goal is to keep everyone healthy.
 This means increasing vaccination rates, practicing universal precautions, and diagnosing and treating early," Dr. Mora explained.

 Those who have had an outbreak in their community should be especially vigilant about early symptoms.
-If you or someone in your household might have whooping cough, your best course of action is to see your doctor as soon as possible.
+If you or someone in your household might have whooping cough, your best course of action is to contact your healthcare provider as soon as possible.